Travel FAQs

 No. You must use a U.S. air carrier regardless of cost on a project funded by the DOD or by a department of the U.S. Military.

-It should be documented why a non-U.S. air carrier is used.
-This can be done using the Fly America Act Waiver form found on the OCG websitehere.
+Document the reason for using a non-U.S. air carrier.
+This can be done using OCG’s Fly America Act Waiver form.

-No. Only the traveler and the Principal Investigator (if not the traveler) need to sign the form.
-The completed form should be attached to the other trip records, such as the travel authorization and expense report, and kept with the award records with the department.
+No. The form requires signatures from the traveler and the Principal Investigator (if not the traveler).
+The completed form should be attached to the other trip records (e.g., travel authorization, expense report) and retained with the award records in the department.

 No. If the grant or contract requires compliance with the “Fly America Act”, then a foreign air carrier service may not be used solely based on the cost or convenience.